HEnquist/camilladsp/backend_wasapi.md

 Open the Sound Control Panel app, and locate the unused card in the "Playback" tab.
 Set it as default device.
 See [Device names](#device-names) for how to write the device name to enter in the CamillaDSP configuration.

-### junk
-Also on the "Playback" tab, locate the device you want to use for playback of the processed audio, and write down the device name.
-Stay on the "Playback" tab and locate the device you want to use for playback of the processed audio.
-Note the two lines with the name and description of the device.

 ## Configuration of devices

 This example configuration will be used to explain the various options specific to WASAPI: